aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/storytype/_index.md

 ```

-Contains the text of the footnote continuation separator, represented by **T:Aspose.Words.Notes.FootnoteSeparator**.
+Contains the text of the footnote continuation separator.

 ### FOOTNOTE_SEPARATOR {#FOOTNOTE-SEPARATOR}
 ```